Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Details of experiments

 \subsection{S-B method}

 As discussed in the main text, the theory of~\cite{Schultheiss_2024} is not designed for causal search.
-Below is a description of the S-B method, which is our attempt to create a baseline for identifying the parent-child relationships between observed variables using~\cite{Schultheiss_2024}.
+Below is a description of the S-B method, which is our attempt to create a baseline for identifying the parent–child relationships between observed variables using~\cite{Schultheiss_2024}.

-\begin{itemize} \item Initialize the adjacency matrix $A$ with all elements as NaN. \item For each $j = 1,\ldots,p$: \begin{itemize} \item For a given confidence interval $\alpha$, apply Algorithm~3 of~\cite{Schultheiss_2024} with $\Tilde{\alpha} = \alpha$ and number of splits $B = 25$ to obtain $\hat{W}_j \subseteq \{1,\ldots,p\}$, the set of indices $i$ of variables $X_i$ whose causal effects on $X_j$ are well-specified. \item For each variable $X_i$ with $i \in \hat{W}_j$, we estimate the causal effect of $X_i$ on $X_j$ while all remaining variables in Eq.~(\ref{eq:CAM_UV}), including the hidden ones, are fixed.
+\begin{itemize} \item Initialize the adjacency matrix $A$ with all elements as NaN. \item For each $j = 1,\ldots,p$: \begin{itemize} \item For a given significance level $\alpha$, apply Algorithm~3 of~\cite{Schultheiss_2024} with $\Tilde{\alpha} = \alpha$ and number of splits $B = 25$ to obtain $\hat{W}_j \subseteq \{1,\ldots,p\}$, the set of indices $i$ of variables $X_i$ whose causal effects on $X_j$ are well-specified. \item For each variable $X_i$ with $i \in \hat{W}_j$, we estimate the causal effect of $X_i$ on $X_j$ while all remaining variables in Eq.~(\ref{eq:CAM_UV}), including the hidden ones, are fixed.
 If this causal effect is $0$, then $X_i$ is not a parent of $X_j$.
 Otherwise, $X_i$ is a parent of $X_j$.
 The procedure is as follows. \begin{itemize} \item We learn the conditional expectation function $\mathbb{E}[X_{j}\mid X_{-j}]$ by learning a regression model $f(X_{-j})$ to predict $X_j$ using $X_{-j}$.
 Here, $X_{-j}$ are the observed variables excluding $X_j$.
-In the experiments, we use xgboost~\cite{xgboost} as the regression model. \item We sample a location $m$ from $1,\cdots, n$, with $n$ being the number of observed samples, independently $M$ times.
+In the experiments, we use \mbox{XGBoost}~\citep{xgboost} as the regression model. \item We sample a location $m$ from $1,\ldots, n$, with $n$ being the number of observed samples, independently $M$ times.
 We use $M = 100$ in the experiments.
-For each location $m$, we calculate a value $\delta_m$ as follows. \begin{itemize} \item For each location $m$, we randomly sample a location $a$ ($a \ne m$) from $1,..,n$. \begin{itemize} \item We calculate $(x_{i})_a$ and $(x_{i})_m$ are the values of $X_i$ at the $a$-th and $m$-th samples, respectively. $(x_{k|k\ne i,j})_m$ are the values of the variables $X_{k|k\ne i,j}$ in the $m$-th sample.
+For each location $m$, we calculate a value $\delta_m$ as follows. \begin{itemize} \item For each location $m$, we randomly sample a location $a$ ($a \ne m$) from $1,\ldots,n$. \begin{itemize} \item We calculate $(x_{i})_a$ and $(x_{i})_m$ are the values of $X_i$ at the $a$-th and $m$-th samples, respectively. $(x_{k|k\ne i,j})_m$ are the values of the variables $X_{k|k\ne i,j}$ in the $m$-th sample.

 \item $\delta_m$ is our estimate of the difference Due to Theorem~1 of~\cite{Schultheiss_2024}, this difference in conditional expectation values is the causal effect on the target variable $X_j$ when $X_i$ is changed from the value $(x_{i})_m$ to the value $(x_{i})_a$, while all remaining variables in Eq.~(\ref{eq:CAM_UV}), including the hidden ones, are fixed at their corresponding values in the $m$-th sample.